 Chef De Cuisine Tse Man

 Since April 2017 the culinary team at Restaurant Ya Ge is lead by Chef De Cuisine Tse Man.
-He is drawing on nearly 50 years of experience working at the award winning Hong Kong restaurant, Fook Lam Moon, and other highly rated establishments.
-Chef Tse has a vast knowledge of the authentic styles and flavours of Chinese cuisine and he is committed to the iron principle that only the finest and freshest ingredients bring out the best flavours in food.
+He is drawing on nearly 50 years of experience working at the award-winning Hong Kong restaurant, Fook Lam Moon, and other highly rated establishments.
+Chef Tse has a vast knowledge of the authentic styles and flavours of Chinese cuisine and he has committed to the iron principle that only the finest and freshest ingredients bring out the best flavours in food.

 A La Carte Menu

 My next starter was the egg white soup with minced beef and crab meat.
-Both meats gave this soup plenty of flavours, yes this is how I remember traditional Chinese soups.
+Both types of meat gave this soup plenty of flavours, yes this is how I remember traditional Chinese soups.

 I really liked how my next dish the crab meat was presented.
 It was a silver crab that you had to open yourself and there the oven-baked crab meat mixed with onions was presented.
 The meat was nice and sweat and this way I got to enjoy crab meat without the mess that is normally associated with eating crabs.